sj82516/turn-monitor/readme.md

 Only one api `GET /stats?log={boolean}`.
 Set log to true if you want to see the last 1000 parsed TURN messages.

-sample response  with log is true, otherwise the log would return empty string
+sample response  with log set to true, otherwise the log would return empty string
 ```json
 {
    "currentUserAmount":2,